 These are the best beans you’re buying from supermarket shelves.
 The blend changes over the course of the year but is always a good staple to have to hand.

 Disclosure: As with everything on this website, I don’t get paid, accept things for free, or use referral links to earn a commission on anything on this domain.
-Everything here is an honest recommendation mentioned because I've tried the product extensively or am impressed by how awesome the customer service or location is.
+Everything here is an honest recommendation mentioned because I've tried the product extensively and am impressed by how great their staff or location are.